lauraketo/CellRemorph/README.md

 Please, cite our article when using the toolkit:

 Laura Keto, Tiina Manninen.
 CellRemorph: A toolkit for transforming, selecting, and slicing 3D cell structures on the road to morphologically detailed astrocyte simulations.
 Neuroinformatics.
 2023.
+DOI: 10.1007/s12021-023-09627-5